spacetelescope/jwst/CONTRIBUTING.md

 ## Code style

 We use a pre-commit CI workflow to ensure that the code and docstring style of the `jwst` repository remains uniform and conforms to certain standards.
-All of these checkers should be installed when running

-    >> pip install jwst[dev]

-or similar, as described in the [Installing JWST for Development](Step-3-Installing-jwst-for-development) section.
-For instructions to install any of these individually, see their documentation linked below.
+We recommend checking these using `pre-commit` as described in the [Installing JWST for Development](Step-3-Installing-jwst-for-development) section.
+For additional information about any of these individual style checkers, see their documentation linked below.
 Our pre-commit Git hook, also described in the [Installing JWST for Development](Step-3-Installing-jwst-for-development) section, is designed to help contributors run all the checks on their contributions every time they commit.